cvitter/mattermost-jira-bridge/README.md

 	}
 ```

-If you do not want the Flask application to be accessible from other machines you can update the host address to
+If you do not want the Flask application to be accessible from other machines you can
-`127.0.0.1`.
-You can also enable Flask's debug mode by changing `debug` to `true`.
+update the host address to `127.0.0.1`.
+You can also enable Flask's debug mode by
+changing `debug` to `true`.

 ### Features

+The `features` section allows you to configure how messages map to Mattermost channels based
+on JIRA project and whether or not the issue is labeled as a bug.
+The channel mapping has
+the following options:

+* All messages are sent to the default channel configured in the Mattermost webhook;
+* Messages are mapped to Mattermost channels based on mappings in the `projects.json` file;
+* Messages are mapped to Mattermost channels based on a naming pattern configured in the
+`project_to_channel_pattern` setting.

+Specific configuration settings are described in more detail below.

 ```
 	"features" : {